raavann/discord-server/Alumni_sessions.md

 ## Where?
 The Sessions/ Meet will take place on the Discord Server's ["stage".](https://discord.com/stages)
 ## What?
 You can literally choose any Topic/ Issue/ Subject you'd want to share your experience in!
+(Technical or non-technical).
 > As long as that helps the community as a whole!

 ### Format of the session!